Parley-Chat/documentation/docs/sova/server-installation.md

 {: .important }
 It's highly recommended that you change the port in environments where internet censorship exists

-### 9. SSL Certificates
+9\.
+SSL Certificates

 {: .note }
 SSL certificates are **required** for production use.
-HTTP is unsupported due to WebCrypto API requirements.
+HTTP is unsupported due to WebCrypto API requirements. (localhost will still work normally on http)

 Place your SSL certificates in the `certs` directory:
 - `cert.pem` - Your SSL certificate